InCar/ali-mns/README.md

 If succeed, a new receiptHandle will be returned to replace the old one, further mq.deleteP or mq.reserveP should use the newer.
 And the newer receiptHandle will expired after reserveSeconds past.

-## mq.notifyRecv(callback, waitSeconds)
+## mq.notifyRecv(cb:(ex:Error, msg:any)=>Boolean, waitSeconds?:number)
 Register a callback function to receive messages.

-callback: The callback function will be called once for each received message.
+cb: The callback function will be called once for each received message.
 And if the callback function return *true*, the message received will be delete automatically, while you should delete the message manually, if return *false*.